sorin-ionescu/prezto/modules/utility/README.md

 ### Misecellaneous

   - `http-serve` serves a directory via HTTP.
-  - `pmine` displays user owned processes status.

 Functions
 ---------

 ### General

-  - `slit` prints columns 1 2 3 ... n.
+  - `slit` prints columns *1, 2, 3 ... n*.

 ### Files and Directories

   - `cdls` changes to a directory and lists its contents.
-  - `duh` displays human readable disk usage.
+  - `dut` displays the grand total disk usage using human readable units.
   - `find-exec` finds files and executes a command on them.
   - `mkdcd` makes a directory and changes to it.
   - `popdls` pops an entry off the directory stack and lists its contents.